Stationary entanglement of a levitated oscillator with an optical field

 In this work, we achieve a further milestone by demonstrating stationary optomechanical entanglement between the mechanical motion of a levitated nanosphere and a propagating optical field, evidenced by correlations violating separability bounds.

-\textit{Experimental procedure} - We load a 100 nm diameter silica sphere in an optical tweezer~\cite{Calamai2021} created by two laser fields (denoted $A$ and $B$) at 1064 nm, superposed inside an optical fiber with identical linear polarization and a power ratio of 3:1.
-Owing to a slight ellipticity of the focused beam, with the major axis aligned along the polarization direction (see inset in Fig. \ref{Fig1}\,b)), the motion in the transverse plane of the tweezer exhibits two distinct mechanical frequencies, $\WX/2\pi = 110.6 \,\mathrm{kHz}$ and $\WY/2\pi = 98.4 \,\mathrm{kHz}$.
-The nanosphere is placed at the center of an optical cavity whose axis is orthogonal to that of the tweezer.
-Both trapping lasers are phase locked to an auxiliary laser that is frequency stabilized to a cavity resonance, enabling precise control of their detunings $\Delta_{A,B}$ from two longitudinal cavity modes separated by twice the cavity free spectral range ($\mathrm{FSR} = 3.07\,$GHz).
+\textit{Experimental procedure} - We load a 100 nm diameter silica sphere in an optical tweezer~\cite{Calamai2021} created by two laser fields (denoted $A$ and $B$) at 1064 nm, superposed in an optical fiber with identical linear polarization and a power ratio of 3:1.
+A slight ellipticity of the focused beam, with the major axis aligned along the polarization direction (see inset in Fig. \ref{Fig1}\,b)), split the transverse motion into two mechanical modes with eigenfrequencies $\WX/2\pi = 110.6 \,\mathrm{kHz}$ and $\WY/2\pi = 98.4 \,\mathrm{kHz}$.
+The nanosphere is placed at the center of an optical cavity whose axis is almost orthogonal to that of the tweezer.
+Both trapping lasers are phase locked to an auxiliary laser stabilized to a cavity resonance, enabling precise control of their detunings $\Delta_{A,B}$ from two cavity modes separated by twice the free spectral range ($\mathrm{FSR} = 3.07\,$GHz).
 The configuration is shown in Fig.~\ref{Fig1}\,a).
-Light scattered from the tweezer fields populates the two cavity modes, thereby coupling the particle’s motion to the intracavity fields via coherent scattering \cite{Vuletic2000,Windey2019,Delic2019A,Quidant2020}.
+Light scattered from the tweezer fields populates the two cavity modes, thereby coupling the particle motion to the intracavity fields via coherent scattering \cite{Vuletic2000,Windey2019,Delic2019A,Quidant2020}.
 Details of the experimental setup are provided in the Supplementary Materials \cite{SM1} and in Ref. \cite{Ranfagni2021}.